large-cake/docs/xero-connector/guide.md

 1. Total - total amount on all cash lines, including VAT
 1. SubTotal - total amount without VAT
 1. TotalTax - total amount of VAT on all cash lines
-1. Reference - unique identifier in the source system
+1. Reference - unique identifier (ReceiptId) in the source system
 1. Contact - client/contact in the source system
 1. Type - either **SPEND** (for negative amounts) or **RECEIVE** (for positive or zero amounts)
 1. Line Amount Types - either **INCLUSIVE** or **NOTAX** (for zero amounts)